renovate-bot/GoogleCloudPlatform-_-memorystore-cluster-autoscaler/src/scaler/README.md

     method used by the Scaler.
 It suggests adding or removing shards using a fixed step amount defined by the parameter `stepSize`.

-    Note: If `stepSize` is set to 1, then it will never scale in below 5 shards.
-    This is because [clusters of 4 shards are not supported][invalid-cluster-size].

 *   [DIRECT](scaler-core/scaling-methods/direct.js): This method suggests
     scaling to the number of shards specified by the `maxSize` parameter.
 It does NOT take in account the current utilization metrics.
 It is useful